khaors/geocompr/main.md

 These and other typical raster processing operations are part of the map algebra scheme which are covered in the next chapter (section \@ref(map-algebra)).

 <div class="rmdnote">
-<p>Some function names clash between packages (e.g., <code>select</code>, as discussed in a previous note).
-In addition to not loading packages by referring to functions verbosely (e.g., <code>dplyr::select()</code>) another way to prevent function names clashes is by unloading the offending package with <code>detach()</code>.
+<p>Some function names clash between packages (e.g. <code>select</code>, as discussed in a previous note).
+In addition to not loading packages by referring to functions verbosely (e.g. <code>dplyr::select()</code>) another way to prevent function names clashes is by unloading the offending package with <code>detach()</code>.
 The following command, for example, unloads the <strong>raster</strong> package (this can also be done in the <em>package</em> tab which resides by default in the right-bottom pane in RStudio): <code>detach(&quot;package:raster&quot;, unload = TRUE, force = TRUE)</code>.
 The <code>force</code> argument makes sure that the package will be detached even if other packages depend on it.
 This, however, may lead to a restricted usability of packages depending on the detached package, and is therefore not recommended.</p>
 </div>

 ## Exercises